Peace for Eid as Afghanistan observes ceasefire

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Flocking to mosques for Eid prayer, marking the first day of the festival, youngsters in the war-battered country expressed cautious optimism, following the suspension of fighting between Afghan security forces and the militants.
+Flocking to mosques for special morning worship marking the first day of the festival, youngsters in the war-battered country expressed cautious optimism, following the suspension of fighting between Afghan security forces and the militants.

 “We are hopeful peace will come to Afghanistan.”